 Need help deciding if your current PPC vendor makes the cut?
 Use this “16 Questions to Ask Your PPC Vendor” sheet to audit your vendor on your next call.

 9. Create a Game Plan

 If you’re using these tips as an audit of your digital marketing, we recommend taking notes of action items.
 At the end, you’ll need to prioritize your action item list to make it manageable for yourself.
 You’ll want to address anything that contributes to wasted spend immediately.

 If you need to overhaul your account, be sure to set deadlines and milestones for how you’re going to complete them.
 Other items can follow as time allows (i.e. evaluating the expected impacts vs. the expected effort).
 But, be sure to prioritize accordingly.

 Don’t stop there!
 Continue measuring and evaluating the effectiveness of your ad campaigns over time.
 Check-in on how you’re pacing at least once a week.
 Set your goals at least two weeks ahead of time so you can plan for and implement changes to meet your goals.

-Request your personalized website and marketing audit.
+You can also sign up for a personalized website and marketing audit from us.
 Learn how to drive more quality leads, eliminate wasted digital ad spend and improve your ROI tracking.

 In the audit, we’ll perform an overview of your current digital ad spend and campaign performance.
 In addition, we’ll point out opportunities for you and your dealership to improve and lower your digital campaign costs.
-Start your audit here.
+Request your audit today!